-- Good practices guidebook (english) and (russian).
+- Good practices guidebook (available in English, Portuguese and Russian).

 - Issue briefs on lessons learnt for specific categories of workers and topics

 This policy resource package is intended to be a living toolkit.
 It will benefit from your feedback and inputs, especially from specific examples, experiences and resources that can be helpful for others.
 We welcome your suggestions - please get in touch.

 Contacts: Christina Behrendt (email@example.com) and Alix Machiels (firstname.lastname@example.org)